Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Main Results and Discussion

 \subsubsection{Complete Graphs}

-We begin by deriving bounds on the principal ratio of a canonical Markov matrix $S$ and the edge expansion of the DTM $R = \Pi^{1/2} S \Pi^{-1/2}$ corresponding to a complete graph.
+We begin by deriving bounds on the principal ratio and the edge expansion of a canonical Markov matrix $S$ corresponding to a complete graph.
 To this end, we consider a pairwise comparison matrix $P$ corresponding to a complete graph on $n$ vertices and construct $S$ using $d=2n$.
 (Note that $d = n$ would also work for the case of a complete graph.)
 In the following proposition, we show that the principal ratio is always upper bounded by $1 / \delta^{2}$ for all pairwise comparison matrices consistent with \cref{Pijbounded}.

-\begin{proposition}[Prinicipal Ratio for Complete Graphs] Let $S$ be a canonical Markov matrix in \cref{Def: Canonical Markov Matrix} corresponding to a complete graph with $d = 2n$ and stationary distribution $\pi$.
+\begin{proposition}[Principal Ratio for Complete Graphs] Let $S$ be a canonical Markov matrix in \cref{Def: Canonical Markov Matrix} corresponding to a complete graph with $d = 2n$ and stationary distribution $\pi$.
 Suppose further that \cref{Pijbounded} holds.
 Then, we have

 \end{proposition} The proof is provided in \cref{Proof of lem: Height of Perron–Frobenius Eigenvector}; our argument is a modification of that in \cite[Theorem 3.1]{Minc1988}. \cref{lem: Height of Perron–Frobenius Eigenvector} illustrates that \cref{assm: Bounded Principal Ratio} holds with $h = 1/\delta^2$.
-It also implies that the pairwise comparison model satisfies \cref{assm:Large Expansion of DTM} with $\xi = \frac{\delta^3}{4(1+\delta)}$, because we obtain the following lower bound on the edge expansion $\phi(R)$ using \cref{trivial lower bound of expansion} by substituting $d = 2n$:
+It also implies that the pairwise comparison model satisfies \cref{assm:Large Expansion of DTM} with $\xi = \frac{\delta^3}{4(1+\delta)}$, because we obtain the following lower bound on the edge expansion $\phi(S)$ using \cref{trivial lower bound of expansion} by substituting $d = 2n$: